Allen13x/Spatial_BacterialProbes/README.md

 ## Step 2: Spatial Visium10x preprocessing

-Follow the 10x instructions to build you probe dataset and reference genome accordingly your new probes Follow Cellranger and 10x tutorial fro obtaining the preprocessed dataset
+Follow the 10xGenomics instructions to build you probe dataset and reference genome accordingly your new probes.

+Follow Spaceranger default instructions with the use of custom reference for obtaining the preprocessed dataset

 ## Step 3: Spatial data analysis using Seurat